 Sounds so simple.

-Well, we tried to make it even more simple with a full set of ISO 19650 templates that are being curated by over 200 BIM teams from around the world.
+The ISO 19650-1 pdf can help explain complex workflows to others and we try to make your implementation even more simple with a full set of ISO 19650 templates that are being curated by over 200 BIM teams from around the world.

 These ISO 19650 templates can also be localized here if you are interested in seeing them in your language too.